skunkwerks/swirl/README.md

 - A modern UNIX system, although `swirl` will likely run on Windows the compile-time dependencies are more complicated.
 Please contact the project if you want to build or run on windows support.
 - The most recent release of `Erlang/OTP` available.
-This is `R16B03-1` at time of writing, and is available from [ESL] for most platforms.
-This is preferred to using a possibly inconsistent version from your OS packaging system.
+This is `OTP 17.0` at time of writing, and is available from [ESL] for most platforms.
+This is strongly advised, instead of using a possibly inconsistent version from your OS packaging system.
-- Development will use the OTP 17.0 release as soon as it's available
 - Either build and install Erlang's [rebar] build tool from source, or [download] it and put in your path.
 - A reasonable level of Erlang and PPSPP knowledge is anticipated.
+- If you are developing on / with `swirl` you will need a pre-built dialyzer plt.
+If you don't know what this is, just run `make dialyzer-setup` each time you install/upgrade to a new Erlang/OTP release.

 ## Usage